RuiAreiasMAT/mat.tap.query.api/docs/ConsumingData.md

 Please note that you can only query one parameter at a time from InfluxDb at the moment.
 Support for multiple parameters is in the roadmap.

 All the resources under this base url mask are also available for SqlRace data.
 In addition, for SqlRace, you have the option to query data using the below base url mask which has support for querying data from multiple sessions and parameters.
+Readon for concrete examples.

 For SqlRace data: